-As a result, and for the past twenty-one years, ICAN has collected data with the assistance of the Department of Medical Examiner-Coroner and the Department of Children and Family Services.
-This report presents a breakdown and analysis of the data collected for safely surrendered and abandoned infants for the years 2002 - 2023.
+As a result, and for the past nineteen years, ICAN has collected data with the assistance of the Department of Medical Examiner-Coroner and the Department of Children and Family Services.
+This report presents a breakdown and analysis of the data collected for safely surrendered and abandoned infants for the years 2002 - 2021.
 This report also addresses the positive outcomes of the SSBL and Los Angeles County's ongoing efforts to best implement this law.
-Other positive outcomes include, the final adoption of more than 175 safely surrendered infants and the reclamation of 23 infants.
+Other positive outcomes include, the final adoption of more than 175 safely surrendered infants and the safe reclamation of 19 infants.

-Since SSBL went into effect on January 1, 2001, 264 infants have been safely surrendered in Los Angeles County.
-Tragically, during this same time period, 86 infants have been found abandoned in Los Angeles County; 24 of these infants survived and 62 were found deceased.
+Since SSBL went into effect on January 1, 2001, 227 infants have been safely surrendered in Los Angeles County.
+Tragically, during this same time period, 83 infants have been found abandoned in Los Angeles County; 22 of these infants survived and 61 were found deceased.
 It is promising to note that the number of abandoned infants has declined from 14 infants in 2001, to no more than six per year since 2007.
-There was one deceased abandoned infant in 2011, 2013, 2015, 2016, 2020 and 2023, and no deceased abandoned infants in 2014, 2017, 2018, 2019, 2021, and 2022.
-The number of safe surrenders increased from zero in 2001 to an all-time high of 22 in 2021.
+There was one deceased abandoned infant in 2011, 2013, 2015 and 2016 and one this year, and no deceased abandoned infants in 2014 and 2017 and 2019.
+The number of safe surrenders increased from zero in 2001 to an all-time high of 18 in 2015.
 The chart on the next page shows that while the numbers of safely surrendered infants increased, there has been a downward trend in the number of abandonments.
-In fact, in 2011, 2013, 2018, 2020, 2021, 2022, and 2023, there was only one abandoned infant.
+In fact, in 2011, 2013, and in 2018, 2020 and 2021 there was one abandoned infant.
 There were two infants abandoned in 2014 and three in 2016.
-Unfortunately, this downward trend was threatened in 2015 when despite having 18 safely surrendered infants, there were still five abandoned infants, including one deceased.
+Unfortunately, this downward trend was threatened in 2015 when despite having the highest number in safely surrendered infants, there were still five abandoned infants, including one deceased.
 The reason for this occurrence on this particular year is yet to be explored.
-Despite the spike in 2015, this law continues to be effective in providing a life-saving alternative for mothers who would otherwise abandon their newborn as illustrated in the following chart and graph.
+Despite the spike in 2015, this law continues to be effective in providing a lifesaving alternative for mothers who would otherwise abandon their newborn as illustrated in the following chart and graph.

-Safely Surrendered and Abandoned Infants Los Angeles County 2001-2023 Trend Chart
+Safely Surrendered and Abandoned Infants Los Angeles County 2001-2021 Trend Chart